TRIQS/dft_tools/doc/tutorials/srvo3.rst

 <images_scripts/dft_dmft_cthyb_slater.py>`).
 The user has to adapt these
 scripts to his own needs.
 How to execute your script is described :ref:`here<runpy>`.

-TODO: At the end of this section we also provide hdf5 archives for this example, including data as function of DMFT iterations.

 The conversion will now be discussed in detail for the Wien2k and VASP packages.
 For more details we refer to the :ref:`documentation <conversion>`.

 Wien2k